rubber-duck-debug/cuda-mace/README.md

 python tools/model_surgery.py --model path/to/your/model.pt --output optimized_model.pt [--accuracy] [--benchmark]
 ```

-This will create an optimized model at `optimized_model.pt` ready for GPU acceleration.
+This will create an optimized model at `optimized_model.pt` ready for use.

 ## Current Limitations